canro91/canro91.github.io/_posts/2020-12-10-PrimitiveObsession.md

 These days I was working with Stripe API to take payments.
 And I found a case of primitive obsession.
 Keep reading to learn how to get rid of it.

 **Primitive obsession is when developers choose primitive types (strings, integers, decimals) to represent entities of the business domain.
-For example, plain strings for usernames or decimals for currencies.
-To solve this code smell, create classes to model the business entities.
-And, use those classes to enforce the appropriate business rules.**
+To solve this code smell, create classes to model the business entities and to enforce the appropriate business.**

 ## Using Stripe API